teleprint-me/teleprint-me/docs/index.md

 # Hello, I'm [Austin](#highlight).

 I'm a self-taught programmer with a passion for problem-solving and efficient solution design.
 My journey in programming has been driven by my curiosity and love for learning.
-My main areas of interest include GNU + Linux, software development, and artificial intelligence.
+My main areas of interest include GNU + Linux, software development, and language modeling.

 ## Skills
 - Shell